 To simplify the comparison between the two and four wall segment models, assume that the emissivities of all wall segments are one and that the gas absorptivities are zero.
 Let the room dimensions be 4 m by 4 m by 4 m, the temperature of the floor and the lower and upper walls be 300 K, and the ceiling temperature vary from 300 K to 600 K. Figure 3.11 shows a plot of the heat flux to the ceiling and upper wall as a function of the ceiling temperature [48, 53].
 The two wall model predicts that the extended ceiling (a surface formed by combining the ceiling and upper wall into one wall segment) cools, while the four wall model predicts that the ceiling cools and the upper wall warms.
-The four-wall model moderates temperature differences that may exist between the ceiling and upper wall (or floor and lower wall) by allowing heat transfer to occur between the ceiling and upper wall.
-This problem does not arise when a fire is not present.
+The four-wall model better accounts for temperature differences that may exist between the ceiling and upper wall (or floor and lower wall) by allowing heat transfer to occur between the ceiling and upper wall.
+This problem is not as significant in compartments where a fire is not present.